bgoonz/webdevbook/learning/how-to-ask-questions.md

 Nevertheless, we often notice students not asking for help is the prime reason for them dropping out of our program.

-Let’s take a classic example we often encounter in HackYourFuture:
+Let’s take a classic example we often encounter in bgoonz:

 During class the teacher explains a concept.
 At some point the students do not understand what the teacher is trying to explain.
 One or two students ask questions.
 However, these students already understand most of the concepts and are therefore comfortable to ask questions to improve their knowledge.
 Yet, most classmates remain silent and do not ask any questions, even though they can hardly keep up with the teacher.
 What are the reasons?
 Below we discuss 3 reasons and some suggestions on how to ask questions anyway.